operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

 ## Substitutes Template

 The substitutes template provides a safe and structured way to replace bundles in an upgrade graph with newer packaging versions.
-This is particularly useful when you need to republish a bundle with non-functional changes (documentation fixes, label updates, etc.) and want to ensure users upgrade to the new bundle.
+This is particularly useful when you need to republish a bundle with non-functional changes (documentation fixes, label updates, etc.) and want to ensure users can upgrade to the new bundle.

-#### Problem Statement

 Before the substitutes template, when you needed to replace a bundle in a catalog (for example, `foo.v1.0.0` with a documentation fix), you had two options: